kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 We have carefully tiptoed our way to justify each step with one of the field axioms.
 This is the power of the axiomatic approach.
 There is no "wasted" axiom; there is no "missing" axiom.
 The set of axioms are the minimum necessary for the numbers to rest on a stable foundation.

 This _minimal sufficiency_ is at the heart of why mathematics is so strong.
 It has no extra fat.
 There is also no deficiency.
 It is frugal but sufficient.
-We will encounter this same idea in the statement that a _basis is a minimal spanning set in a vector space_.^[Whis is the subject for another blog.]
+We will encounter this same idea in the statement that a _basis is a minimal spanning set in a vector space_.^[Which is the subject for another blog.]
 Any other algebraic structures, like the complex numbers $\mathbb{C}$, that obey the same axioms as $\mathbb{R}$, also have the same properties.

 If you feel that @eq:zero-prod-zero is too much sleight of hand, and you would like something more concrete, you can always console yourself with the convenient but specific example of $5 \times 0$.
 Here $5$ is the multiplier and $0$ the multiplicand.
 So, we may write:
 $$